 Breeding / Genetics

 Good milk production is essential for ewes that nurse more than two lambs.
-To boost the milk production of our flock we utilize the East Friesian breed in our crossbreeding program.
-We like to maintain one quarter to one eighth (25-12.5%) East Friesian blood in our ewes.
-Attentive, quiet mothering is another desirable trait for highly productive ewes.
-We use old fashioned production focused Dorsets in our crossbreeding scheme for this.
-East Friesian/Dorset F1 rams are an important maternal sire that we use in our breeding program.
+We expect our ewes to be capable of producing enough milk to raise triplets on high-quality grass pasture without additional grain supplementation.
+To boost production in our flock we utilize the East Friesian breed in our crossbreeding program.
+We like to maintain one quarter to one eighth East Friesian genetics in our ewes.

 Over time we observed that our mature ewes that had East Friesian genetics were averaging over two lambs weaned per ewe.
 We came to the conclusion that we could meet our lamb crop goal without the Booroola gene.
 We no longer have any ewes with the Booroola gene.
 East Friesian genetics has much to offer for the commercial production of lambs.
 Check out this article about the productivity of East Friesian cross ewes. https://www.researchgate.net/publication/237569825_MILK_AND_LAMB_PRODUCTION_OF_EAST_FRIESIAN-CROSS_EWES_IN_NORTHWESTERN_WISCONSIN)

 In subsequent years we added Corriedale and later South African Meat Merino (SAMM) breeds to our crossbreeding program for a larger frame and better wool quality.
 The breeding program is essentially a rotational crossbreeding scheme, using East Friesian, Dorset, Rambouliett, and SAMM genetics.

 Market lambs are produced by breeding our ewes to a traditional Shropshire ram.
 The Shropshire cross lambs are well-muscled.
 They grow quickly on their mother’s abundant milk and high-quality pasture.